• Skip to main content

 Ingredients

-• 20 ounces crushed pineapple in juice do not drain the juice
+• 20 ounces crushed pineapple in juice, do not drain the juice

-• 3.4 ounces instant pudding mix, pistachio flavor package
+• 3.4 ounces instant pudding mix, pistachio flavor, package

 • 1 cup miniature marshmallows

-• ½ cup pistachios roughly chopped
+• ยฝ cup roughly chopped pistachios

-• 8 oz frozen whipped topping thawed, I used Cool Whip
+• 8 oz frozen whipped topping, thawed, I used Cool Whip

 • optional garnish maraschino cherries